curiousoffice/playbook/README.rst

 should result in cost savings due to less maintenance.
 In the long run, this style of development saves money because fewer bugs are written and therefore do not need to be fixed later.
-An indication that pairing is beneficial and should be done more often is the following example:
 When you are writing an important piece of code, don't you want another person to look it over before it goes into production?
-While we don't pair program all the time, we recognize the difficulty in acting as a team when we work at a distance from each other.
+This is a good indication that pairing is beneficial and should be done more often.
+While we don't pair program all the time, we recognize that it can be difficult to act as a team when working at a distance.
+Which is why we believe that.
 There is no better collaboration between designers and developers than at the keyboard.

 Code Reviews
 ------------

 Here's the flow.
 Read our `git flow based protocol<https://guidelines.sophilabs.io>`_ for the git commands.

-1. Create a local feature branch based on dev.
+1. Create a local feature branch based on dev
-2. When feature is complete and tests pass, stage the changes.
+2. When feature is complete and tests pass, stage the changes
-4. When you've staged the changes, commit them.
+4. When you've staged the changes, commit them
-5. Write a good commit message.
+5. Write a good commit message
-6. Share your branch.
+6. Share your branch
-7. Submit a merge request.
+7. Submit a merge request
-8. Ask for a code review in `Slack<https://chat.sophilabs.io>`_.
+8. Ask for a code review in `Slack<https://chat.sophilabs.io>`_
 9. A team member other than the author reviews the merge request.
-They follow the `Code Review guidelines<https://guidelines.sophilabs.io>`_ to avoid miscommunication.
+They follow the `Code Review guidelines<https://guidelines.sophilabs.io>`_ to avoid miscommunication
-10. They make comments and ask questions directly on lines of code in the GitLab web interface or in Slack.
+10. They make comments and ask questions directly on lines of code in the GitLab web interface or in Slack
 11. When satisfied, they comment on the merge request "Ready to merge."
 12. View a list of new commits.
 View changed files.
-Merge branch into dev.
+Merge branch into dev
-13. Delete your remote feature branch.
+13. Delete your remote feature branch
-14. Delete your local feature branch.
+14. Delete your local feature branch

 Testing
 =======